chrisjsewell/virtual-glob/README.md

     def is_dir(self) -> bool:
         """Return True if this path is a directory."""

+    def is_symlink(self) -> bool:
+        """Return True if this path is a symbolic link."""

     def iterdir(self: PathType) -> Iterable[PathType]:
         """Iterate over the contents of this directory."""